darkwaterfoundation/docs/escapepython.md

 m1.setMotorSpeed(1750)
 ```

-and half speed in revers would be 1250
+and half speed in reverse would be 1250

 ``` python
 m1.setMotorSpeed(1250)